-All such incidents should be immediately reported to the Designated Safeguarding Lead (DSL) or equivalent and managed in line with your setting's child protection policies.
-Victims of harm should be supported by the school's pastoral system.
+Incidents should be immediately reported to the Designated Safeguarding Lead (DSL) or equivalent and managed in line with your child protection and safeguarding policies.
+Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.

 A bespoke helpline for children and young people who've experienced abuse at school, and for worried adults and professionals that need support and guidance.
-If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on 0800 136 663 or email help@nspcc.org.uk.
+If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on 0800 136 663 or email <a href="https://helpline.nep/helpl

-5.9 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
+There is a Digital Safety policy, which covers the use of mobile phones, cameras and other digital recording devices e.g., i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
+The policy reinforces the importance of online safety, including making parents aware of what your school ask children to do online (e.g. sites they need to visit or who they'll be interacting with online)